kataw/kataw/README.md

 Strict mode should be enabled with the `|= NodeFlags.Strict` flag.
 All AST nodes will contain this mask.

-`Module goal` is also strict mode, but a `module` boolean property can be enabled on the `RootNode`.
+`Module goal` is also strict mode, but the `Module` and `ModuleBody` AST nodes should be used for parsing in module goal.

 ## Async and generators